Gaurav1290/HackTheBox-Walkthrough/Bashed/Bashed.md

 and find out i can run any thing as user scriptmanager .

-so i run this cmd to get scriptmanager's shell :
+so i run this command to get scriptmanager's shell :
 ```
 sudo -u scriptmanager bash -i
 ```